What’s the Best Shooting Target?

 The Best Range Targets

 When going to the range, try to find targets that will keep you from wasting ammo and will maximize your time.
 Using the RE Factor Tactical Essentials and IQ Targets allows you to go to the range without having to spend a bunch of time planning out your training.
 We like to use “The Essential Shooting Guide” to give our range trips a little structure.
-It also allows us to tailor our limited training time to what we need to work on for the day, such as precision pistol at 25m or quick rifle transitions with a modified El Presidente drill.
+It also allows us to tailor our limited training time to what we need to work on for the day, such as a precision pistol at 25m or quick rifle transitions with a modified El Presidente drill.
 Both of these targets also allow us to set up and take down fairly quickly, which leaves us more time to focus on shooting.
 The Essentials Target, when used in conjunction with The Essential Shooting Guide, allows you to track my progress through gated assessments as well.
 This is perfect for anyone looking to really work on specific parts of their shooting.

 How to Build a Target Stand